Ah – graphic recording.

 Although many of our visual strategists are trained in fine arts, you needn’t be an artist to take advantage of the benefits of visual documentation.
 Many of us practice visual notetaking in some form every day, whether it’s in the form of idle doodling, creating simple graphs to track performance, or using emojis in chats, emails, and texts.

-Recapping a discussion, meeting, or event with visuals capitalizes on the fact that majority of people are visual learners.
+Recapping a discussion, meeting, or event with visuals capitalizes on the fact that people are visual learners; at least, the majority are.
 It’s a great way to relay information quickly and efficiently to your audience, and it helps reinforce ideas into memory.
 In addition, visual documentation serves as a tool for referring and recalling information.

 You Don’t Have to Be an Artist to Think Like an Artist